khalid-hussain/shaheen/chap5.md

 could do something else besides impressing you with my dream.
 I wish I was one of these diehard fighters who guard you.
 But I'm merely a superstitious girl who can only offer you dreams and supplications.
 Rabia's voice dipped.
 Tears overflowed from her eyes.
-For quite some time, it was difficult for Badr Bin Mughira to decide on what he should say.
-Despite the simplicity, humbleness and humility, Rabia's face had such an expression of sobriety, seriousness and dignity that left Badr Bin Mughira quite impressed.
+For quite some time, it was difficult for Badr bin Mughira to decide on what he should say.
+Despite the simplicity, humbleness and humility, Rabia's face had such an expression of sobriety, seriousness and dignity that left Badr bin Mughira quite impressed.
 He told her apologetically, "I'm sorry that my words caused you distress.
 That wasn't the intention.
 I'm thankful to you.
 Okay, goodbye!"